 The Interagency Security Committee’s (ISC’s) mandate is to enhance the quality and effectiveness of physical security in and the protection of buildings and non-military Federal facilities in the U.S. All non-military federal facilities in the United States will implement ISC standards, regardless if the facility:

+ISC standards and best practices can be used to help federal security professionals implement security policies and mandatory standards.
 The ISC reviews and updates its products on a regular basis.
-Please be sure you are using the correct version as some of the previous documents may have been superseded.
+Please be sure you are using the correct version, as some of the previous documents may have been superseded.

-This ISC standard defines the criteria and processes those responsible for the security of a facility should use to determine facility’s security level and provides an integrated, single source of physical security countermeasures for all non-military Federal facilities.
-The Standard also provides guidance for countermeasure customization for Federal facilities.
+This ISC standard defines the criteria and processes that those responsible for a facility's security should use in determining its security level.
+This standard provides an integrated, single source of physical security countermeasures for all non-military federal facilities.
+It also provides guidance on countermeasure customization for federal facilities.